Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

 Finally, we consider the effect of SIPOs on travel.
-We focus on the percentage change in retail and recreation travel from a pre-Covid baseline, and, for all the results below, we use the group of states that appear to satisfy the overlap condition mentioned above.
+We focus on the percentage change in retail and recreation travel from a pre-Covid baseline.
+In the main text, we focus on the effect of the policy on travel in Missouri using Arkansas as the comparison state.
 These results are available in \Cref{fig:travel-results}.
 The results in Panel (a) come from a standard DID approach that implicitly imposes that Covid-19 cases do not directly affect travel; the results in Panel (b) come from the regression DID approach that includes current cases as a covariate but not accounting for the possibility that SIPOs could have affected the number of cases directly; and the results in Panel (c) use the adjusted regression DID approach proposed in the current paper that allows for the policy to have had an effect on Covid-19 cases.

-In this case, the estimates are more broadly similar than they were for cumulative Covid-19 cases previously.
-Standard DID estimates indicate a relatively small but persistent negative effect of SIPOs on retail and recreation travel.\footnote{Interestingly, the effect of SIPOs on travel seems to occur more immediately than the effect of SIPOs on Covid-19 cases.
-This is not surprising though as a SIPO should have an immediate effect on travel, but any effects on Covid-19 cases are likely to take longer to materialize.} Using standard DID, the overall estimate of the effect of SIPOs across post-treatment time periods is -4.44 ($s.e. = 1.51$); i.e., across the first twenty-one days of the SIPO, the policy reduced travel by about 4.5 percentage points relative to what travel would have been if the policy had not been implemented.
-The point estimates from regression DID (these estimates just include observed current cases as a covariate) are somewhat smaller in magnitude but substantially noisier; in that case the estimated overall effect of SIPOs on travel is -1.71 ($s.e. = 2.79$).
-Finally, the adjusted regression DID overall estimated effect of SIPOs is -4.53 ($s.e.=1.33$) when we allow for the policy to have had an effect on cases.
+In this case, the estimates are more broadly similar than they were for cumulative Covid-19 cases.
+Standard DID estimates indicate a relatively small but persistent negative effect of SIPOs on retail and recreation travel.
+Using standard DID, the overall estimate of the effect of SIPOs across post-treatment time periods is -1.30 (p-value: 0.16); i.e., across the first several weeks of the SIPO, the policy reduced travel by about 1.3 percent relative to what travel would have been if the policy had not been implemented.
+The point estimates from regression DID (these estimates just include observed current cases as a covariate) are somewhat larger in magnitude; in this case, the estimated overall effect of SIPOs on travel is -1.63 (p-value: 0.08).
+Finally, the adjusted regression DID overall estimated effect of SIPOs is -1.25 (p-value: 0.19) when we allow for the policy to have had an effect on cases.
+In the Supplementary Appendix, we provide analogous results using the state-level data from earlier in this section.
+Those results are broadly similar to the ones presented here though we estimate somewhat larger-in-magnitude effects (around a 3 percent reduction in travel due to SIPOs) that do not vary much by estimation strategy and are somewhat more precisely estimated than the results presented here.